ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0907 > Changed DropDown to Content Management and ran the website to see the changes.

 0947 > Created 3 new projects in the application.

+0950 > Moved data folder into .DataAccess and deleted the original.